Congee: Myanmar

-In Myanmar, rice congee is called hsan byoke or hsan pyoke, literally "(uncooked) rice boiled".
+In Myanmar, congee is called hsan byoke or hsan pyoke, literally "(uncooked) rice boiled".
 It is plain porridge, often made with just rice and water, but sometimes with chicken or pork stock and served with a simple garnish of chopped spring onions and crispy fried onions.
+Paired with garnishes of choice.
+(Fish sauce, chilli flakes, etc.)

 Cambodia

 In Khmer, congee is called babor (បបរ).
 It is one of the options for breakfast along with kuyteav, another popular Cambodian breakfast dish.
 Congee is eaten throughout Cambodia both in the countryside and in the cities.

 Congee can be eaten plain or with a variety of side dishes and toppings such as soy sauce, added to enhance taste, as well as dried salted fish or fried breadsticks (ឆាខ្វៃ, cha kway).

 There are two main versions of congee: plain congee, and chicken congee (បបរមាន់, babor mŏən).
 It is usually eaten during the colder dry season or when someone is sick.
-After the congee is prepared a variety of toppings can be added to enhance the flavour such as bean sprouts, green onions, coriander, pepper, along with the dried fish and fried breadsticks on the side.
+After the congee is prepared, a variety of toppings can be added to enhance the flavour such as bean sprouts, green onions, coriander, pepper, along with the dried fish and fried breadsticks on the side.
 The chicken congee is the same as plain congee but contains more herbs and chicken.